-In my three years of travel and 30+ countries visited, I have exceptionally not collected any visa horror stories.
+In my three years of travel and 30+ countries visited, I have exceptionally not collected any travel nightmare stories.
 I guess I’ve been lucky.
 Sure, there were a few scares of impending cavity searches on my way to Israel, or cases of bribery and fake “mandatory” medical examinations (seriously, do the all the visa tell tales have to pertain to body violation?) on my way to Cambodia.
 But amongst all the uncertainties – and the “don’t mention you’re a blogger” on the way to the Indian embassy – I have been one of the few lucky ducks to not have any of my travels go awry because of a visa SNAFU.
 Sure, I have had my share of travel nightmare stories but they haven’t been as bad as my fellow travelers.

 Some of my fellow travel bloggers haven’t been so lucky, however.
-And when Canadian visa service company Sherpa contacted me asking to share some visa horror stories, I first did a little smug shimmy and thought we could all have a chuckle at others’ misfortune.
+And when Canadian visa service company Sherpa contacted me asking to share some travel nightmare stories, I first did a little smug shimmy and thought we could all have a chuckle at others’ misfortune.
 Sorry, folks!

 IRAN FROM VISA TROUBLE